NeoGeographyToolkit/StereoPipeline/docs/tools/pc_align.rst

 Note that this way bundle adjustment will not do any further camera refinements after the initial transform is applied.

+A stereo run can be reused after the cameras have been modified as above, with the option ``--prev-run-prefix``.
+Only triangulation will then be redone.
+Ensure the option ``--bundle-adjust-prefix ba_align/run`` is used to point to the new cameras.
+See :numref:`bathy_reuse_run` and :numref:`mapproj_reuse`.

 Troubleshooting
 ~~~~~~~~~~~~~~~